Articles on Objective Justification

 VIII.
 The Judgment of Unbelievers

-While in a causal sense one can make the statement, “The only sin is unbelief,” in a formal sense one cannot.
-For as the Gospel does not contradict or nullify the validity, effect, and power of the Law, neither can the forgiveness of sins which are declared to the world abrogate the judgment of the Law against sin.
+Nevertheless, one cannot make this statement in the formal sense, and deny that the guilt of all actual sin remains on unbelievers.
+As the Gospel does not contradict or nullify the validity, effect, and power of the Law, neither does the forgiveness of sins which are declared to the world abrogate the judgment of the Law against sin.

 This understanding of the validity of the Law must be maintained, for if one adopts the view that the Law has been eliminated by the Atonement of Christ, then all preaching of the Law is in vain and a lie.
-Furthermore, Christ is made a liar when He reaffirms the Law, and explains it more fully.
-If the Law no longer condemns men for their sins, then it ceases to be a mirror which reveals our sins and work repentance prior to faith.
+Furthermore, Christ is made a liar when He reaffirms the Law and explains it more fully.
+If the Law no longer condemns men for their sins, then it ceases to be a mirror which reveals our sins and works repentance prior to faith.
+The mirror of the Law then becomes a false mirror, the curb a false curb.
+All repentance is then in vain, for by the Law is the knowledge of sin.

 Thus in no way can we admit to statements such as “all men in hell are saints,” for the saints are they alone who are justified by faith in Christ the mediator, regenerated, received into grace, and granted eternal life.
-Further the damned in hell are suffering the punishment not only for the sin of unbelief, but for every transgression of the Law.
+Further the damned in hell are without the Holy Spirit, and are suffering the punishment not only for the sin of unbelief, but for their every transgression of the Law.

 IX.
 Objective Justification and the Proper Distinction between Law and Gospel

-The apparent contradiction between, on the one hand God’s wrath against the children of disobedience, and on the other His forgiving the sins of the world by virtue of Christ, is itself the same apparent contradiction between the Law and the Gospel.
+The apparent contradiction between God’s wrath against the children of disobedience on the one hand, and His forgiving the sins of the world by virtue of Christ on the other, is the same apparent contradiction that exists between the Law and the Gospel.

-Denying Objective Justification does not resolve this apparent contradiction, for even if one denies a universal declaration of pardon or a reconciliation of the world by virtue of Christ, one must still contend with the universal mercy and love which God has toward the world, which is also by virtue of Christ.
-If one were to contend that this universal mercy is apart from Christ and His merits, then the announcement of the same is neither the Law nor the Gospel, but some other “good news” that is apart from Christ.
+If one were to deny Objective Justification in an attempt to resolve this apparent contradiction, the attempt fails before it begins, for even if one denies a universal declaration of pardon or a reconciliation of the world by virtue of Christ, one must still contend with the universal mercy and love which God has toward the world, which is also by virtue of Christ.
+For if the mercy of God in Christ extends to the entire world such that God has sent His Son to atone for all sin, expiate all guilt, and redeem the world from sin and death, why then does the Law still condemn men?
+If one were to contend that this universal mercy is some general mercy of God apart from Christ and His merits, then the announcement of the this mercy is neither the Law nor the Gospel, but some other “good news” that is apart from Christ.
+Further we would have the arbitrary mercy of the Jews which entirely apart from Christ and forgives sins without any real atonement for sin.

-Thus if one would call Objective Justification a contradiction to God’s wrath against the reprobate, one must likewise call His universal mercy a contradiction.
+Thus if one would object to Objective Justification on the grounds that it contradicts God’s wrath against the reprobate, one must likewise call His universal mercy in Christ the same contradiction.
 But if God’s universal mercy is not a contradiction to His divine wrath, then neither is Objective Justification.

 X. The Implications of the Universal Atonement in Justification